 Briscoes’ ‘Xmas’ ad took out the top spot in Colmar Brunton’s overall Ad Impact award winners from 2015, successfully wooing audiences last year.
 Celebrating wins alongside the retailer are Vodafone and Dulux, which each nabbed a golden fist for the ‘most enjoyable’ and ‘most persuasive’ ads respectively.

-Dulux has won Colmar Brunton’s Ad impact award for October with its 'colour view 'TV spot, which demonstrates the ease of using the company’s app to experiment with alternate colour selections without having to whip out the paintbrush.
+Dulux has won Colmar Brunton’s Ad impact award for October with its ‘Marker’ campaign, which uses the expertise of the Myth Busters duo to put their new wash and wear paint to the test.

 Bread with “no nasties” wins Goodman Fielder the October 2014 Ad Impact Award from Colmar Brunton, while a slap of paint with a clap of the hands gain Clemenger BBDO a nod, and a quick save for Sealord gets Ogilvy & Mather an honourable mention.

 Dulux New Zealand has just launched a new TVC and it’s a toe-tapping, hand-clapping wee number.
 The 30-second ad, developed by Clemenger BBDO and shot by Finch, centres on a catchy tune and features a wide range of home-dwellers (even babies) changing up their décor with a clap of the hands.